-Hard coatings are widely used in conventional and modern industry and will continue to play a key role in future manufacturing, especially in the micro and nano areas.
-Protective Thin Coatings Technology highlights developments and advances in the preparation, characterization, and applications of protective micro-/nano-scaled films and coatings.
+Hard or protective coatings are widely used in conventional and modern industries and will continue to play a key role in future manufacturing, especially in the micro and nano areas.
+Protective Thin Coatings Technology highlights the developments and advances in the preparation, characterization, and applications of protective micro-/nanoscaled films and coatings.

 - Covers technologies for sputtering of flexible hard nanocoatings, deposition of solid lubricating films, and multilayer transition metal nitrides

-- Describes integrated nanomechanical characterisation of hard coatings, corrosion and tribo-corrosion of hard coating, and high entropy alloy films and coatings
+- Describes integrated nanomechanical characterization of hard coatings, corrosion and tribo-corrosion of hard coatings, and high entropy alloy films and coatings

 - Investigates thin films and coatings for high-temperature applications, nanocomposite coatings on magnesium alloys, and the correlation between coating properties and industrial applications

-This first volume in the two-volume set Protective Thin Coatings Technology will benefit industry professionals and researchers working in areas related to semiconductor, optoelectronics, plasma technology, solid-state energy storages, and 5G, as well as advanced students studying electrical, mechanical, chemical, and materials engineering.
+This first volume in the two-volume set, Protective Thin Coatings and Functional Thin Films Technology, will benefit industry professionals and researchers working in areas related to semiconductors, optoelectronics, plasma technology, solid-state energy storages, and 5G, as well as advanced students studying electrical, mechanical, chemical, and material engineering.

 Table of Contents